 3 Tips to Serving a Smashing Cheese Course

 1) Make sure you choose what you like and mix it up.
 There aren’t any hard and fast rules.
-Keep it to three cheeses maximum.
-Always taste your cheeses your serving.
-Pretend you’re Alex Trebeck and your cheese monger is on Jeopardy – don’t be afraid to ask alot of questions.
+Keep it to four cheeses maximum.
+Always taste the cheeses you’re serving.
+Pretend you’re the late great Alex Trebeck and your cheese monger is on Jeopardy – don’t be afraid to ask a lot of questions.

-Choose cheeses that range in flavor from mild to intense and have different textures from runny to hard.
+When creating a delicious cheese course choose cheeses that range in flavor from mild to intense.
+And serve a mix of different textures from runny to hard.

-If you want to bring home the barnyard and serve a cows milk, sheeps milk, and a goats milk cheese, I recommend:
+If you want to bring home the barnyard and serve a cows milk, sheep milk, and a goats milk cheese, I recommend:

-Another great combination can range from soft to firm to a blue cheese.
-Take your pick of these two great blue cheeses that you can include in your cheese course:
+Another great addition to your cheese course is blue cheese.
+Take your pick of these two great blue cheeses:

-2) Make sure your cheeses are served at room tempertaure, since cold subdues the flavor profile.
-Arrange your cheeses in a circle from mild to pungent.
-You can prepare your cheese course in advance and wrap it with a loose cotton cloth or parchment paper.
+2) Make sure your cheeses are served at room temperature, since cold subdues the flavor profile.
+Arrange your cheeses in a line from mild to pungent (there’s a reason for this…I’ll get to that in a minute).
+You can prepare your cheese course in advance and wrap it with a clean loose cotton cloth or parchment paper.

 Take your course out of the fridge at least an hour before serving.
 Write down the names and where each cheese is from for your guests.